SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isHandoffEnabled.md

 }
 ```

-In this example, the `ExampleSheet` struct conforms to `SKSheet` and sets `.isHandoffEnabled(true)` in its `options` property, enabling the sheet to be transferred to another device.
+In this example, the `ExampleSheet` struct conforms to `SKSheet` and enables handoff with `.isHandoffEnabled(true)` in its `options` property.
 The `pages` property defines a single `SKPage` with a header image, title, and description.
-The ``SKSheetable/sentData()`` and ``SKSheetable/loadData(sentData:)`` methods are included to handle data transfer during handoff (to be implemented).
-The `ContentView` uses ``SKSheetManager/show(sheet:)-3u5l1`` to display the sheet, leveraging the `id` defined in `ExampleSheet`.
-When the user initiates a handoff (e.g., via the Continuity feature), the sheet's state is preserved and resumed on the target device.
+The `sentData()` and `loadData(sentData:)` methods are placeholders for handling data transfer during handoff.
+The `ContentView` uses `SKSheetManager/show(sheet:)` to display the sheet, leveraging the `id` defined in `ExampleSheet`.
+When handoff is initiated (e.g., via Continuity), the sheet’s state is preserved and resumed on the target device.

 ## Additional Required Configuration

->Warning: Failure to add the `NSUserActivityTypes` entry with the correct ``handoffActivityType`` string in `Info.plist` and configurate `Scene` properly  will prevent handoff functionality from working properly.
+> Warning: Handoff functionality requires the `NSUserActivityTypes` entry with the correct `handoffActivityType` string in `Info.plist` and proper `Scene` configuration, or it will not work.

-The `ExampleSheet` must be specified in the ``SwiftUICore/View/skSheetManager(sheets:handoffActivityType:)`` modifier within the app's `Scene` configuration, and a `handoffActivityType` must be provided.
+The `ExampleSheet` must be specified in the `SwiftUICore/View/skSheetManager(sheets:handoffActivityType:)` modifier within the app’s `Scene` configuration, with a `handoffActivityType` provided.
 For example:

 ```swift
 @main